-4.32 Council Tax Premium on Second Homes - The Government is proposing that billing authorities will have the power to charge a 100% premium on second homes or empty dwellings.
+- 4.30 Council Tax Premium on Second Homes The Government is proposing that billing authorities will have the power to charge a 100% premium on second homes or empty dwellings.
 The Levelling-Up and Regeneration Bill would give billing authorities the power to charge a 100% premium on "dwellings occupied periodically".
-A determination would have to be "made at least one year before the beginning of the financial year to which it relates".
+A determination would have to be "made at least one year before the beginning of the financial year to which it relates."
 Assuming receipt of Royal assent in early 2023, authorities should be able to use the premium from 2024/25 at the earliest.
-Given the number of second homes in Suffolk, this 100% council tax premium should represent a significant addition to the income stream from Council Tax.
+At its meeting on 25 January 2023, Full Council approve this in principle, subject to the Bill receiving Royal Assent. - 4.31 Given the number of second homes in Suffolk, this 100% council tax premium should represent a significant addition to the income stream from Council Tax.
 Based on current information and council tax levels, this could yield additional income of just under £11.2m in Suffolk, the bulk of which is in East Suffolk.
-In East Suffolk, over £7.6m could be generated - around £5.9m for Suffolk County Council, over £1m for Suffolk Police, and over £0.700m for East Suffolk Council.
+In East Suffolk, over £7.6m could be generated around £5.9m for Suffolk County Council, over £1m for Suffolk Police, and over £0.70m for East Suffolk Council.
 The current MTFS does not take account of this potential additional income for East Suffolk Council.
-This will be re-considered for the MTFS following a report to Full Council in January 2023 to approve this in principle, subject to the Bill receiving Royal Assent.